19. Queues and priority queues

 The Queue ADT and the Priority Queue ADT have the same set of operations and their interfaces are the same.
 The difference is in the semantics of the operations: a Queue uses the FIFO policy, and a Priority Queue (as its name suggests) uses the priority queueing policy.

 As with most ADTs, there are a number of ways to implement queues.
-Since a queue is a collection of items, we can use either of the basic mechanisms we have been using for storing collections: vectors or linked lists.
+Since a queue is a collection of items, we can use either of the mechanisms we used in the previous chapter with stacks: linked lists or arrays.
 Choosing between them should be based in part on their performance – how long it takes to perform the operations we want to perform – and partly on ease of implementation.
+As we did with stacks, we’ll take a look at more than one implementation.

 19.1.
 The queue ADT